ITSA members at the 2018 t-forum

 Education in tourism, tourism curriculum, decent work in tourism, skills training in tourism, massive open online courses in tourism, use of technology in tourism education, pedagogies in tourism education.

-The Future of Hospitality
+The Future of Tourism and Hospitality in the Artificial Intelligence (AI) Era

 Trends in hospitality, food and beverage operations, shared economy, management challenges, globalization, mergers and acquisitions, property management, investment, and related topics.